ben/ben.github.com/content/blog/cv/index.md

 I've solved some of the same problems Docker solves.
 I've written device drivers, GUI applications, HTTP backends, and browser front ends, with and without frameworks.

-I know the weird stuff too.
 I have a favorite source control tool.
 I have opinions on defect tracking.
 I know the difference between UCS-2 and UTF-16.
-I know what how you say what you say says about what you're saying.
+I know that how you say what you say says something about what you're saying.
-And I'd love to debate agile versus Agile.

-### My Secret Weapon
+### My Greatest Asset

-I love to learn.
+I cultivate a growth mindset, and I love to learn.
-Especially when it comes to technology.

-Give me two weeks and a good book, and I'll help you find bugs in an iOS app, and I'll be happy doing it.
-Scala?
-Sounds like fun.
-COBOL?
-Well.
-We all have our limits.

-This is what I bring.
+Put me in a room with smart people, and let's all make mistakes together.
+Major outage because of a small change somewhere?
+Let's get the site back up, and then learn why that all happened and make it never happen again.

+I excel at learning technical stacks.
+Drop me into an unfamiliar project, and a week later I'll be adding features.
-I'm really good at staying up to date, bringing in fresh ideas, and trying new things.
+I stay up to date, bring in fresh ideas, and try new things.

+But I don't do it just for me.
+Nobody builds anything on their own.
+I leverage all of my knowhow and experience for the benefit of the team, and ideally create a culture where everyone benefits from the team's combined skills and knowledge.

 ---